 Baselines

-New Building projects must use the calculated EUI of a comparable building meeting ASHRAE Standard 90.1-2019 or later as a baseline.
-To determine if the energy consumption levels are at least 20% better than ASHRAE Standard 90.1, project teams must use the Performance Rating Method found in Appendix G of ASHRAE Standard 90.1.
+New Building projects must use the calculated EUI of a comparable building meeting ASHRAE Standard 90.1-2019 or later (ASHRAE 90.1), or IECC 2021 or later (IECC 2021), as a baseline (see Approved Regional Equivalencies for alternatives approved in specific regions).
+Projects must determine if the energy consumption levels are at least 20% better than ASHRAE Standard 90.1.
 This requires the use of a whole building simulation tool and model.
+Project teams must use the Performance Rating Method found in Appendix G of ASHRAE Standard 90.1, except energy provided by renewable systems, either on-or offsite, may not be factored into achievement of the operational energy efficiency requirements.
 For residential and commercial buildings not covered by ASHRAE 90.1, IECC 2021 or later can be alternatively used to set the calculated EUI of a comparable building.

-Building Renovation or Interior projects may show that a project meets the energy consumption levels of ASHRAE Standard 90.1 by using the prescriptive or Energy Cost Budget (ECB) methods in lieu of the Performance Rating Method.
+Building Renovation or Interior projects may show that a project meets the energy consumption levels of ASHRAE Standard 90.1 or IECC 2021 by using the prescriptive or Energy Cost Budget (ECB) methods in lieu of the Performance Rating Method (see Approved Regional Equivalencies for alternatives approved in specific regions).

 Residential projects not covered by ASHRAE 90.1 or IECC 2021, Building Renovation, or Interior projects also have the option to demonstrate a 50% reduction in total net annual energy consumption as compared to a project-specific baseline.
 Baselines can be established by using a current typical building with a comparable climate, floor area, use, and occupancy.
 Project teams must use approved baselining tools to calculate energy baselines.
 If a project has more than one Typology (e.g., a Building Renovation project with an addition), the energy baseline can be created by using a weighted average based on the Project Boundary and the required reduction percentages.